 The Statistics: Around 20% or 3 million adult Australians smoke.
 According to statistics, around 50% of smokers have made at least an attempt to quit in the last year.
-Conclusion... a lot of smokers are ready to quit and need encouragement and the support to do so.
+Conclusion... a lot of smokers are ready to quit and need more encouragement and the support to do so.

-and to let smokers know that generally they do not need nicotine replacements or counselling to quit.
-That it is not as difficult as you may think or that the "experts" would have you believe.
+Most ex-smokers (some 70%) quit unassisted.
+Our goal is to try redress the imbalance of information being disclosed (more positive and less negative) and to let smokers know that generally they do not need nicotine replacements or counselling to quit.
+That it is not as difficult as you may think or that the "experts" would have you believe. >>more

 We want to create a groundswell of employers supporting their staff